tarunprabhu/kitsune/kitsune/docs/Testing.md

 llvm-lit --time-tests <dir>
 ```

-[^1]: In such cases, we do attempt to upstream such code if possible.
+[^1]: We do attempt to upstream such code.
 In this particular case, we did submit a [PR](https://github.com/llvm/llvm-project/pull/170355) to LLVM.

 [^2]: For example, if a test for pass A requires pass B to be run, an error in pass B will also result in the failure of the test of pass A. This can result in wasted time spent debugging pass A.